therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ## Document History

+* 2016, January 22: removed mentions of Mockups for Fogbugz, as it no longer exists.
+Renamed "Balsamiq Mockups for JIRA when used in Atlassian Cloud" to "Balsamiq Mockups 3 for JIRA Cloud".
+Added a large section about data security since we now host a temporary copy of your data in Mockups 3 for Google Drive and Mockups 3 for JIRA Cloud.
+Added Pingdom chart for the Balsamiq Collaboration Server.
 * 2015, October 10: Fixed a link and added information about Stripe payment processor, which we are gradually migrating to.
 * 2014, June 18: Edited to rectify that we do collect your billing address, changed the name of our payment processor from Spreedly to Pin Payments (Pin Payments acquired Spreedly), and edited the [How can I access or correct my information?](#update) section to link to the relevant support page.
 * 2012, Apr 24: First publication - Giacomo Guilizzoni